 And the news about Him went out into all Syria; and they brought to Him all who were ill, taken with various diseases and pains, demoniacs, epileptics, paralytics; and He healed them.
 And great multitudes followed Him from Galilee and Decapolis and Jerusalem and Judea and from beyond the Jordan.
 And when He saw the multitudes, He went up on the mountain; and after He sat down, His disciples came to Him.
 (NASB) Matthew 4:24 – 5:1

 Hebrew and Aramaic were common languages of the day.
 Jesus came to shine His light to the world.
 Even if Jesus did not preach in Greek during the Sermon on the Mount, the Holy Spirit carefully selected the words to communicate what Jesus said.
 Even if it could be demonstrated that Jesus did not speak Greek, the word meanings are still important because God the Holy Spirit guided the words that the apostle Matthew wrote.
 We can thank God that words have meaning and that they mean what the Spirit wanted them to mean.

 1. Thomas & Gundry.
 A Harmony of the Gospels.
 HarperCollins Publishers.
 New York.
 1978. p.
 310-12

 Suggested Links:Blessed Are The Poor

-Wouldn't you have to know Greek and Hebrew to know for yourself what the scriptures really say?
+Do we need to know Greek and Hebrew to know the meaning of scripture?

 Was the gospel of Matthew originally written in Aramaic?